 Rio Grande Community Farm is a non-profit urban farm located on City of Albuquerque Open Space.
 The largest community garden in New Mexico, it produces and distributes fresh, organic produce to a variety of organizations in Albuquerque.
 These include schools, food banks and non-profit organizations.

-The farm relies on a large network of volunteers, community gardeners and staff farmers to maintain healthy crops.
-Since most of the volunteers are not on site every day, it is difficult to for everyone to know when plants need to be tended to.
+The farm relies on a large network of volunteers, community gardeners, and staff farmers to maintain healthy crops.
+Since most of the volunteers are not on-site every day, it is difficult for everyone to know when plants need to be tended to.

 Barkhurst added that having rainfall totals is as beneficial for organic farming as it is for growing a few vegetables in your backyard.

 "Get a weather station so you can keep a record of what's happening in the field even when you’re not there," Barkhurst said.

 Get a weather station so you can keep a record of what's happening in the field even when you're not there.